 Best Budget Studio Headphones Selection Methodology

 The first edition was published in 2017.
-The current edition was published on June 24, 2024
+The current edition was published in 2025.

-We then highlighted the top rated ones and divided the list into sub $50 and sub $100 price categories.
+We then highlighted the top-rated ones and divided the list into sub-$50 and sub-$100 price categories.
 This makes it easier to find the headphones that fit your budget.
-For more information about our methods see How Gearank Works.
+For more information about our methods, see How Gearank Works.

 About the Author and Contributors